Aleksey-Kn/imNORM/README.md

 - Thread-safe CRUD functional, working on key-value data storage
 - Ability to control the memory allocated for repositories
 - Transactionality that ensures data integrity
+- The possibility of obtaining records by condition

 ## Building
 ```